 So in order to reconnect, create a balance of what first brought you together and who you are now.

 Do not expect the same moves and dates to work as well as they once did.
 Both of you are different people now.
 So although those moments and memories can remind you of what you lost, alter those moments to who you are now.

 Maybe you took risks and went on crazy adventures, but now you have more responsibilities.
 So reign back the danger and focus on the excitement.

 If you want to know how to reconnect with your spouse again, find something for you both to do together outside of the norm.
 Get away from the house and try something new.
 Take a cooking class, go to an escape room, or even teach each other something.

 Once you are comfortable with someone, it makes everything easier.
 You do not need to feel nervous or dress up.
 But there is something about having butterflies in your stomach that gives you chemistry and passion.

 First dates may be full of anxiety, but the effort you put into a first date is exciting.
 So get excited.
-Prepare for a date with your spouse like you did at the start of your romance.
+Prepare for a date with your spouse as you did at the start of your romance.

-#6 Get the family involved.
-As I said earlier, things are different now, so reconnect with that in mind.
+Remember, things are different now, so reconnect with that in mind.
 You should have time alone, but involving your kids or families in your reconnection is just as important.

 You don’t have to book a flight or skydive, but plan a surprise date.
 You can plan the time and the day, but let your spouse take control of what you’re doing.
 Then next time you do the same.
 Trusting your spouse may seem like a given, but you may have lost that without even realizing it.
 [Read: Here is how to become more spontaneous in life]